jakobharder/anno1800-jakobs-mods/upgradable-low-tier/README.md

 You can either use the skyscraper upgrade button (recommended), or the build menu as a fallback in case of mod conflicts.

-Btw, City Lights Pack ornaments get a second variation with a fitting ground texture.

 ## Farmers & Artisans

 You need more dense farmer buildings?
 Have a look at "[Addon] Pescatarians".
 Their Artisans provide +10 farmer workforce per house.

 I may do upgradable Artisans in the future.

+## Stone Pavement

+- Variations of City Lights Pack ornaments with a fitting ground texture are included.
+- Counts as street when used together with [Spice it Up](https://www.nexusmods.com/anno1800/mods/5) "[Ornamental] Plaza Streets"

 ## Notes